Avionics Canterbury Wide Ltd started business in March 2006 with lots of encouragement from some of its now very loyal and supportive customers.

 Avionics Canterbury Wide Ltd started off life on the 29 Mar 2006 as Harnett Mobile Avionics but was soon changed to the more suitable title.
 I had previously canvassed Canterbury looking for work and was convinced by many of my now loyal customers to start my own business.
 Primary in this was Pat Scotter of Rangiora Aircraft Engineering, Ivan Campbell of Campbell Aero Classics and Lyn Stead the Chief Engineer at Canterbury Aeroclub.
 Lyn set me a test to repair one of their flight simulators which I managed to do.
 Other technicians in the area had failed to find the problem so he was very pleased and the Aeroclub has supported my business ever since.
 Word spread that there was another new face in the Avionics scene in Canterbury and with that came more customers.

 Andrew Duff started with Avionics Canterbury Wide Ltd in May 2014.
-Just prior to this he completed a 2 year level 4 certificate in aircraft maintenence engineering at Nelson Marlborough Institute of Technology and while studying he completed his basic L.A.M.E. exams.
+Just prior to this he completed a 2 year level 4 certificate in aircraft maintenance engineering at Nelson Marlborough Institute of Technology and while studying he completed his basic L.A.M.E. exams.
 Andrew has been working hard on his licence and has now completed his Aviation Law exams and his first 3 Avionics Group 1 rating exams.
-Before his change to aviation he spent 11 years in the composites industry, including work on everything from 50ft carbon fibre race yachts to olympic track cycling bikes and constructing the airframe at the early stages of devolopment for the Martin Jetpack.
+Before his change to aviation he spent 11 years in the composites industry, including work on everything from 50ft carbon fiber race yachts to Olympic track cycling bikes and constructing the airframe at the early stages of development for the Martin Jet-pack.
 Andrew has always had a strong connection to aircraft and a return to the aviation industry was always inevitable.